Biden administration provides slim increase in help for ACA insurance coaches

 Espeseth said that in the two weeks since HealthCare.gov reopened, she has not seen in Wisconsin the marketing and advertisements Biden health officials have said would air to draw attention to the sign-up opportunity.

 “It’s really quiet,” Espeseth said of the number of residents asking for help so far.
-Most consumers lately have been people who always have qualified to buy ACA health plans outside of normal enrollment season, because they have had major changes in life circumstances that affect the coverage they need.
+Most consumers lately have been people who always have qualified to buy ACA health plans outside normal enrollment season, because they have had major changes in life circumstances that affect the coverage they need.

 ACA health plans are for people who do not have access to affordable coverage through a job.
 The reopening of the federal marketplaces is happening in three dozen states that rely on HealthCare.gov.
-Many of the other states that run their own similar insurance marketplaces have also lengthened insurance-buying opportunities.
+Many of the other states that run their own similar insurance marketplaces have also lengthened insurance-

+buying opportunities.
 These decisions were prompted largely by the coronavirus pandemic, which set off powerful economic ripple effects that cost millions of Americans their jobs and accompanying health benefits.

 The extra sign-up time also is an early manifestation of Biden’s goal of expanding insurance coverage in the United States, relying on the ACA to do so.
 The pandemic relief package passed by the House last week would include the first increase in premium subsidies for ACA health plans since the marketplaces began in 2014.